David-Way/david-way.github.io/content/blog/first-name-last-name/first-name-last-name.md

 A first name might contain an honorific prefix the user squeezed in, or out of, the first name field.
 There are the common professional and academic titles, Dr., Prof., and Rev. In Japanese, [keigo](https://en.wikipedia.org/wiki/Honorific_speech_in_Japanese), adding prefixes for example o- (お〜) and go- (ご〜) are commonly used to convey respectful, humble, and polite relationships between the speaker and the named individual.
 The inclusion or exclusion of a prefix can be a sensitive subject for some.
 Understandable, perhaps, as they carry deep implications for topics such as identity, culture, gender, rank, age, respect, and career.

-Some middle names carry far more significance to some and should always be included with the first.
+Middle names carry far more significance to some and should always be included with the first.
 Vietnamese names often have multiple given names, placed at the end, that work together as a compound.
 “Nguyễn Văn Minh” might be formally addressed by the entire last given name portion “Văn Minh,” not just “Minh” alone.
 In Arabic, for another example, “Ibn Battuta” literally means “Son of Battuta”, Battuta being his father’s name.

 From a preference perspective, a person’s legal name might differ from how they would like to be addressed.
 A person’s first name might have formal, diminutive, and intimate variants depending on the social purpose or reflecting cultural attitudes toward privacy and hierarchy.